silverstripe/silverstripe-elemental/README.md

 - Contact
 - List (by default, list of Internal/External links and File)

+Versioning and search indexing are supported out of the box.

+## Installation

+	composer require "dnadesign/silverstripe-elemental" "dev-master"

 ## Requirements

 - Silverstripe 3.1
 - [ajshort/silverstripe-gridfieldextensions](https://github.com/ajshort/silverstripe-gridfieldextensions)
 - [ajshort/silverstripe-addressable](https://github.com/ajshort/silverstripe-addressable)

 ## Configuration

-- Extends any page type with the ElementPageExtension and define allowed elements
+Extend any page type with the ElementPageExtension and define allowed elements.
+This can be done via the SilverStripe `YAML` config API

+**mysite/_config/app.yml**

 ```
 	Page:
 	  extensions: